 Currently the service contains nearly 3500 computing cores, used by over 200 computing projects.
-The majority of users are academic researchers working in Finland and requested access is granted by the CSC resource allocation board, but cPouta is also international collaboration projects, including some ELIXIR pilots.
+The majority of users are academic researchers working in Finland.
+Access is granted by the CSC resource allocation board, but cPouta is also serves international collaboration projects, including some ELIXIR pilots.
 There are also some commercial users too, who buy the cPouta capacity directly from CSC.

-As a member of EGI, CSC is interested in being part of the EGI Federated Cloud.
-However, as cPouta IaaS cloud is a production service that primarily supports Finnish researchers, joining the EGI Federated Cloud should not affect CSC's service level.
+As a member of EGI, CSC is interested in being part of the EGI Federated Cloud to offer resources for the ELIXIR and maybe to other communities too.
+However, as cPouta IaaS cloud is a production service that primarily supports Finnish researchers, thus offering this to international communities should not affect CSC's service level.
 In particular, EGI requirements of usage policies or maintenance work must have restricting impact on CSC's services.

-The current key issues that need to be solved before CSC can formally join the EGI federated cloud are:

-Nova / Keystone integrations and compatibility with CSC's set-up
+Based on previous experiences CSC saw the following actions that need to be completed before CSC can decide about joining the ELIXIR Compute Platform: Nova / Keystone integrations and compatibility with CSC's set-up

-It seems that these have improved lately, and now use more standard ways of integrating to OpenStack.
-The EGI's OpenStack integration will need to be tested by CSC to ensure compatibility with CSC's configuration.
+The recent release of EGI's OpenStack integration will need to be tested by CSC to assess compatibility with CSC's configuration.
 This also includes testing OpenStack release dependencies.
-This is to ensure that they work as expected, and that they don't cause unexpected issues with our other authentication and authorisation services.
+This is to ensure that they work as expected and that they don't cause unexpected issues with our other authentication and authorisation services.
 This also includes testing OpenStack release dependencies.

-Architectural design Previously, the Keystone LCMAPS integration broke CSC's design on stateless API nodes.
-This is (apparently) fixed, but CSC needs to ensure that there are no similar issues which break CSC's production architecture.
+Architectural design Previously (in 2015 setup), the Keystone LCMAPS integration broke CSC's design on stateless API nodes.
+This is (apparently) fixed, but CSC needs to ensure that there are no similar issue which would break CSC's production architecture.
+The EGI/ELIXIR cloud setup needs to evolve hand-in-hand with the CSC cloud to ensure mutual compatibility.
+This requires more intense communication and exchange of development/operation roadmaps between the parties.

 Maintenance burden of supporting services

-The EGI Federated Cloud has supporting services like accounting, monitoring and service discovery.
-The integration and maintenance burden of these must be evaluated.
+The ELIXIR Compute Platform is envisages the use of central operational services like accounting, monitoring and service discovery from EGI.
+These services have local adaptors at site level.
+The effort that’s required for the integration and maintenance of these must be evaluated by CSC.
+Experiences on this from other EGI/ELIXIR Cloud providers are welcome.

-User/group mapping issues
+User/group mapping

-The cPouta cloud uses project based access control where all resources are shared within a project.
-It appears that for the EGI Federated Cloud, users can only access their own resources.
+The cPouta cloud uses project based access control where all resources (VMs, storages) are shared within a project among the members.
+It appears that for the EGI Federated Cloud, users are separated and can access only their own resources.
 This and other possible differences in policies need to be resolved.
-The granularity of VO to OpenStack project mapping needs to be resolved.
+The granularity of mapping ELIXIR VOs and users to OpenStack projects and users needs to be harmonised, OR coexistence of different granularity levels needs to be tested (one granularity for national users, another for international projects).

 Quotas, accounting, billing

-The quotas, accounting and billing need to be resolved.
-How will this be integrated with CSC's billing system?
+The quotas, accounting and billing integration needs to be understood.
+How will ELIXIR usage of the site be integrated with CSC's billing system?
 (While the CSC system is primarily funded by the Finnish Ministry, outside access will be billed.)

 Timetable

 The production-level integration is not trivial, and this needs to be scheduled into CSC's development work.
-EGI's expectations need to be clarified.
-(Again, note that CSC already provides cloud services to an ELIXIR pilot.)
+ELIXIR-EXCELERATE’s expectations and EGI’s expectations (for other communities) need to be clarified.
+Note that CSC already provides cloud services to an ELIXIR-EXCELERATE pilot.
+The role of the ELIXIR Compute Platform in the support of ELIXIR-EXCELERATE pilots needs to be clarified.